wmalab/scHiCDiff/README.md

 ## Generate simulated scHi-Cs

-The simulation test data is a dataset with 8 single-cells getting from chr1 of Diploid ESC cultured with 2i in Nagano et al.  with resolution=200kb. were untilized as sample data.
-In the sample data file, it lists all bin pairs with at least one non-zero counts in one of cell types.
-The first two columns represent the interacting region of each listed bin pair, then followed 86 columns denote the normalized read counts for oocyte cells and the last 34 columns denote the normalized read counts for zygote cells.
+The simulation test data is a dataset with 8 single-cells getting from chr1 of Diploid ESC cultured with 2i in Nagano et al. with resolution=200kb.
 ```
 data.file <- "path/sim.test.data"
 simRes <- scHiCDiff.sim(data.file,fold.change=5)